AuD - Doctor of Audiology

 - Official scores for the Graduate Record Examination (GRE) or Miller Analogies Test (MAT) taken within the last five years.

-- Applicants whose native language is not English must submit official scores for either the TOEFL or the academic module of the IELTS examination taken within the last two years.
-No waivers allowed.
-Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion (MA and AuD) and 79 Internet-based (PhD); IELTS - an overall band score of 7.5 (MA and AuD) and 6.5 (PhD); PTE-Academic - a score of 73 (MA and AuD) and 58 (PhD).
+- Applicants whose native language is not English must submit official scores for either the TOEFL, the academic module of the IELTS examination, or the PTE-Academic examination, taken within the last two years.
+No waivers are allowed.
+Minimum acceptable scores to be considered for admission are: TOEFL - 100 Internet-based with a score of 23 or higher on the speaking portion; IELTS - an overall band score of 7.5; PTE-Academic - a score of 73.

-- AuD and PhD only: Completion of interview with program faculty/clinical supervisors, which will include (but not be limited to) an assessment of academic potential, motivation and commitment to the profession, and interpersonal and communication skills.
+- Completion of interview with program faculty/clinical supervisors, which will include (but not be limited to) an assessment of academic potential, motivation and commitment to the profession, and interpersonal and communication skills.
 Not all applicants will be offered an interview.

 To be considered for admission, the following steps must be completed by the published deadline:

-- Application for admission to the WSU Graduate School, including official transcripts from all institutions attended; and either
+- Online application for admission to the WSU Graduate School, including upload of transcripts from all institutions attended.

-- MA and AuD only: Application to the Communication Sciences and Disorders Centralized Application Service (CSDCAS) including all transcripts, letters of recommendation and supporting documents; or
+- Application to the Communication Sciences and Disorders Centralized Application Service (CSDCAS) including all transcripts, letters of recommendation and supporting documents.

-- Application to these graduate programs is competitive, which means there are more applications than positions offered each year.
+- Application to the AuD graduate program is competitive, which means there are more applications than positions offered each year.

-- The ability to meet the essential functions for students in clinical speech-language pathology and audiology programs is required (contact the program for more information).
+- The ability to meet the essential functions for students in the audiology program is required (contact the program for more information).

 Admission to the AuD program is considered for students who have completed an undergraduate major in the area of speech, language and hearing disorders.
 Selected undergraduate or closely allied courses may be considered.
 Additionally, students with a degree from another field will be considered for admission with the understanding that prerequisite coursework will be required during their first year of the program.
 Admission is for summer session only.
-The deadline to submit completed CSDCAS applications is January 15 (11:59 p.m.
+The deadline to submit a completed CSDCAS application is February 1 (11:59 p.m.
 EST).
-Graduate School application, application fee, transcripts, and other supporting documents are due by January 15.
+The Graduate School application, application fee, and transcripts are due by February 1.

 A plan of study must be filed within the first year of the program.
 Students must complete 60 percent of total hours at the 700 level or above and the majority of total hours (50 percent plus one hour) must be 800 level or above.
 Transfer hours cannot be used to satisfy the course level requirements stated above unless transfer hours are of appropriate level from Kansas Board of Regents institutions.
 Workshop hours may not be used to satisfy the course level requirements.
 Transfer credit policies are listed in the appropriate section of the Graduate Catalog.